jbloomlab/bench-to-byte/sections/tracking-your-code/index.md

 By preserving a history of incremental changes over time, you can go back and see what you've done, find out when and why something stopped working, make multiple changes to your project in parallel, and more.
 In this section, I'll introduce Git, a common tool for version control developed by Linus Torvalds.

 :::tip
-This section is only a quick introduction to Git.
-[This free book](https://git-scm.com/book/en/v2) is the definitive resource for people learning Git.
+[This free book](https://git-scm.com/book/en/v2) is the definitive resource for learning Git.
 I highly recommend skimming chapters 1-3.
 :::

 ## How does git work?